Small-scaled burrowing asp: Phylogeny

 Some common names of Atractaspis are "mole viper" and "burrowing asp".
 The genus Atractaspis is commonly mistaken for the family Viperidae.
 One reason for this confusion is that the long, hollow fangs of Atractaspis are similar in many respects to those of Viperidae.
 However, hypotheses about the exact phylogenic placement of Atractaspis suggest that rather than being closely related to Viperidae, Atractaspis is more closely related to the families Colubridae and Elapidae.
 Evidence that supports this is seen in the venom of Atractaspis, which is unlike viperid venom.
 The antigenic properties of the venom appear to be related to the venom of Elapidae.
 The specific properties of the venom will be explained in lower sections.
 Even within the genus Atractaspis, there are clear differences in the development of the venom gland: Atractaspis microlepidota develops long venom glands, whereas Atractaspis bibronii develops short venom glands.

 Behavior

 Snakes of the genus Atractaspis generally do not have many behavioral characteristics that separate them greatly from other snakes, but they have a few.
-One trait is that they like to burrow, which isn't that odd, however they like to sit still with their nose facing towards the ground, as if it were ready to “leap” into the ground.
+One trait is that they like to burrow, which is not that odd, however they like to sit still with their nose facing towards the ground, as if it were ready to "leap" into the ground.
 However, this behavior has only been observed a few times.
 Atractaspis microlepidota, along with other species of Atractaspis, have not been extensively researched, so data pertaining to the diet of Atractaspis is scant.
 However, Atractaspis have typically been found with small rodents, birds, lizards, frogs, locusts and white ants in their stomachs or mouths.
 Some of the feeding behaviors, as well as reproductive behaviors, will be explained in later sections.